 In other parts of Europe, people also used their turnip jack-o-lanterns to ward off evil spirits from entering their homes, since these spirits were said to be particularly active during the “dark half of the year.”

 So, when you’re lighting your jack-o-lantern, make sure you say hello to ol’ Jack.
 Also, make sure that you save your pumpkin when the candle goes out.
 After all, pumpkins are one delicious, nutritious food that you don’t want to waste — especially if you got them from an organic farm or grew them organically yourself!

 As big as the pumpkins in this picture are, they’re nowhere close to the world record holder.
 Each year, the previous record seems to get broken, with the world’s largest pumpkins now easily topping 2,500 pounds.
 Image credit: User:Nyttend – Own work, Public Domain, Link

 A native of North America, pumpkins are actually a winter squash in the family Cucurbita.

-Pumpkins range in weight from a few pounds to massive “Atlantic Giant” varieties, one of which recently set a new world record for the world’s largest pumpkin at 2,009 pounds.
+Pumpkins range in weight from a few pounds to massive “Atlantic Giant” varieties, which can easily top the scales at over 2,000 pounds.

-Pumpkins are also one of the most versatile foods on the planet, and are used in a huge variety of foods & drinks including breads, pies, puddings, pastas, soups, dressings, alcoholic beverages, coffee flavoring, and more.
+Pumpkins are also one of the most versatile foods on the planet, They’re used in a huge variety of foods and drinks including:

 The US now grows over 1.5 billion pounds of pumpkins per year.
 95% of those pumpkins are grown in Illinois.